Mississippi News

 The abortion debate: Focus on Florida

-Ana Ceballos, State Government Reporter, Miami Herald
+Ana Ceballos, Government Reporter, Miami Herald

-Mary Ziegler, Professor, Florida State University College of Law
+Mary Ziegler, Professor, Florida State College of

 Moderated by Shefali Luthra, Health Care Reporter, The 19th